 Dedicate yourself to doing more than the typical intern.
 When you have completed your tasks, seek out new tasks rather than heading home early.
 Volunteer when new opportunities arise.
 Take on jobs that no one else wants to do or anticipate tasks that might need to be done (like refilling the paper in the copy machine).
-This does not mean that you should allow your employer to take advantage of your good nature, or that you should do your assigned tasks sloppily in order to get on to other tasks, but that you should make the most of your opportunity to inhabit the office and to learn as much as you can about its components.
+This does not mean that you should allow your employer to take advantage of your good nature, or that you should do your assigned tasks sloppily in order to get on to other tasks, but that you should make the most of your opportunity to learn as much as you can about your organization.